Safety Strategies, Devices, and Monitors

 Please note that Epilepsy Southwestern Ontario (ESWO) is not a provider or distributor of any of the devices listed here.
-Please note that this document is intended for informational purposes only, and ESWO cannot recommend or endorse any of the products listed.
-Always consult with your or your child’s neurologist/health care provider for more information regarding seizure safety devices and monitors.
+This document is intended for informational purposes only, and ESWO cannot recommend or endorse any of the products listed.
+Always consult with your neurologist/health care provider for more information regarding seizure safety devices and monitors.

 A seizure alert device can be used to alert caregivers of seizure activity.
 Some devices can detect convulsive or shaking movements experienced during tonic clonic or focal motor seizures*.
 Depending on the device, notifications in the form of phone calls, text messages, or alarms, are sent to a caregiver.
-These devices can be useful in cases of repositioning the person if they are on their stomach or back, calling for medical help if an emergency occurs, or administering rescue medication if necessary.
+Alerting a caregiver can be useful if a person needs to be repositioned onto their side, to call for medical help if an emergency occurs, or to administer rescue medication if necessary.

 *Focal impaired awareness, absence, or other non motor seizures may not be detected, as these devices detect shaking motions or falls.